L12D2/backup_hcho_asiaaq_-_more/step_by_step_pairing.md

   - Why use `-e`?
     - As of July 31, 2026, this code has not been PR’d by the MELODIES MONET team.
 By using this branch, you have access to all the features and updates I made in Summer 2026. `-e` will allow you to scale this existing code to meet your needs as ingesting PRs can take considerable time.
     - You can import melodies_monet from any directory
     -  the editable install doesn't care where you are.
-But the **pairing scripts find their YAMLs and mm_paths.py relative to the current directory, so submit them from batch_scripts/.**
+Keep all required files in the same directory
+    -  the scripts locate mm_paths.py and control_tempo_native.yaml next to themselves.
+You can put that directory anywhere; just point the cd in the submit script at it.

 - If you make changes to the code, it is ultimately up to you to keep a backup of those changes.
 Lots of guides online to do this via github.
   -  https://stackoverflow.com/questions/18200248/cloning-a-repo-from-someone-elses-github-and-pushing-it-to-a-repo-on-my-github